Assessing Your Tires and Why It Matters

 Rotating your tires allows for an even wear down of your tires and proper handling over time.
-There are numerous ways to rotate your tires but the general premise is to switch tires from at the front of the vehicle to the back as well as change right and left tires.
+There are numerous ways to rotate your tires but the general premise is to switch tires from the front of the vehicle to the back as well as change right and left tires.

-Every set of tires are different, but it is recommended you rotate every 5-7 thousand miles.
+Every set of tires is different, but it is recommended you rotate every 5-7 thousand miles.
 This makes it a great opportunity to rotate when you have your car’s oil changed.
 Doing so can extend the life of your tires as well as protect your own life.
 If you have a front-wheel-drive vehicle that you have worn out for years, without rotation, your vehicle may not respond with the control you need for a swift turn or stop.

-The other most noticeable aspect of your vehicle’s tires is tire pressure.
+The other most noticeable aspect of assessing your tires is tire pressure.
 While some vehicles have automatic sensors that read your tire pressure constantly and alert you when low, it’s important to monitor it yourself as well.